Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - ChefRude for testing and the night icon sprites (as well as better fog textures)

 ## Changelog
+v1.3.2
+- the moon also disappears now when the rest of the shipping menu fades

+v1.3.1
+- fixed the evening fog.
+Forgot to remove the debug line.

 v1.3
 - custom popup text on first and last day of the year